 Paul Holbrook is a working-class writer-director and award-winning filmmaker.
 Growing up on a rough, poverty-stricken council estate in Bristol, UK, Paul fell in love with the escapism of 'cinema' from a young age.
 His award-winning feature-length scripts and narrative short films - inspired by his insatiable love for film - showcase his mastery for dramatic, rich, colorful storytelling and ability to craft memorable and diverse characters and story worlds.

-Paul has made encouraging progress thus far in his career, advancing in prestigious screenwriting competitions including Page, Shore and Screencraft as well as being selected for industry-backed mentoring through Creative England and career development through BaftaX Crew 2018.
+Paul has made encouraging progress thus far in his career, advancing in prestigious screenwriting competitions including Page, Shore, Screencraft and the Nicholl Fellowship as well as being selected for industry-backed mentoring through Creative England and career development through BaftaX Crew 2018.

 Paul has also made the later stages of BBC Writersroom and has had his film work screened all over the world, winning several awards along the way including 'best UK short' at MANIFF, 'best film' at CFF and 'Best Director' at L.A Film Awards.
 Paul's short films have also screened at Bafta-Qualifying film festivals LSFF and ASFF.